 - Senna leaf – This herb helps to balance your colon to give you gentle, regular bowel movements.

 Constipation can be a literal pain in the butt.
-But, with the yoga poses and supplements above, you can go again with ease.
+But, with the yoga poses and helpers above, you can go again with ease.